The MALS degree requires at least 30 hours of coursework, or 10 three-hour courses, which must include:

 Yes.
 You can take a course through the non-degree PBS program.
 We recommend that you try one of our MALS seminars.

 You can take courses from various departments at NC State, participate in independent study with a NC State faculty member or take courses from other universities and have the credit counted toward the NC State MALS degree.
 You’ll work closely with your faculty adviser to ensure your plans are workable.
-Please see the degree requirements for more detailed information about how to find courses for your program.
+Please see the degree requirements above for more detailed information about how to find courses for your program.

 Your diploma will read "Master of Arts.”
 On résumés and professional networking sites such as LinkedIn, many MALS students provide their concentration title, to offer more information about the nature of their graduate education.